Children playing outside

 Schools might need a permit for some special events.
 Contact a public health inspector through Health Connection early in your planning stages to find out if you need one.

 The health unit has a responsibility to inspect all food premises in Simcoe County and the District of Muskoka.
-All schools operating as regular food service premises and temporary special events (open to the public) will be inspected 1-3 times calendar year.
-All other food premises will be inspected if there is an inquiry or complaint.
-Effort will be made to ensure the inspection occurs during the operating hours of the food program.
+All schools operating as food cafeteria services, high school hospitality programs, and Student Nutrition Programs serving high risk foods will be inspected 1-3 times calendar year.

-During the first annual inspection of regular food premises, a risk assessment will be conducted; additional inspections will be scheduled based on the risk assigned.
+During the first annual inspection, a risk assessment will be conducted; additional inspections will be scheduled based on the risk assigned.
 Some factors that determine risk categories include the types of food being served and the steps involved in preparation.

 • Low risk - inspection once annually